 Image Credit: Poster for Blade Runner 2049 from IMDB

-MAD MAX 2 THE ROAD WARRIOR (1981): George Miller’s 1981 sci-fi classic, the imminent demise of Humanity never looked so god-damn good.
-One of the most successful Aussie films ever made, this is a wild ride, chock full of gun-totin’ rev-heads hellbent on hijinks.
+MAD MAX 2 THE ROAD WARRIOR (1981): George Miller’s 1981 sci-fi classic, the imminent demise of Humanity never looked so good.
+One of the most successful Aussie films ever made, a uni lecturer once called it “a wild ride, chock full of gun-totin’ rev-heads hellbent on hijinks.”
+The brilliant phrase stuck.
 Starring a youthful Mel Gibson, before we decided we didn’t want him as our own – have fun with it.
 Then watch Fury Road right after.

 Image Credit: Poster for Mad Max 2: The Road Warrior (1981) from IMDB

 BATTLE ROYALE (2000): Kinji Fukasaku’s turn-of-the-millennium flick sends 42 grade 9’s to a deserted island.
 They’re given a map, food, and weapons – and an explosive collar fitted around their neck.
 Break a rule?
 Bomb goes off.
 Their goal?
 Be the last one standing, and you’ll be allowed to leave the island.
 If there’s more than one survivor, the collars kill them all… In terms of tension-builder films, this is one of the best.
 It is, quite genuinely, fucked.

 Image Credit: Poster for Battle Royale (2000) from Rotten Tomatoes